0xdevalias/devalias.net/_posts/2013-09-18-plesk-adding-wget-tar-gzip-chmod-php-curl-clear-to-a-chr.md

 cp /lib64/libssl.so.6 /var/www/vhosts/chroot/lib64
 ```

-And it’s done!
+And it's done!
 To update any sites already generated, checkout the [original article](/post/15535429513/plesk-adding-programs-to-a-chrooted-ssh)

 ## Tar

-[Tar](https://www.gnu.org/software/tar/) is the defacto standard for archiving/unarchiving files on *nix, so.. it’s pretty useful.
+[Tar](https://www.gnu.org/software/tar/) is the defacto standard for archiving/unarchiving files on *nix, so.. it's pretty useful.

 To find out where the tar executable is